-Claremont McKenna College (CMC) has completed this federally-mandated Biennial Review for the twoyear period ending May 18, 2019.
-For this report, the College reviewed the Department of Education's Complying with the Drug-Free Schools and Campuses Regulations [EDGAR Part 86]: A Guide for University and College Administrators as a guide to improve the College's prevention program by looking at requirements and legislation.
+Claremont McKenna College (CMC) has completed this federally-mandated Biennial Review for the twoyear period ending May 15, 2021.
+For this report, the College reviewed the Department of Education's Complying with the Drug-Free Schools and Campuses Regulations [EDGAR Part 86]: A Guide for University and College Administrators as a guide to improve the College's prevention program.